harness/harness/.github/readme.md

 ### Usage Documentation

 Our [documentation](http://docs.drone.io/getting-started/) can help you get started with the different types of pipelines/builds.
-There are different runners / plugins / extensions designed for different use cases to help make an efficent and simple build pipeline
+There are different runners / plugins / extensions designed for different use cases to help make an efficient and simple build pipeline

 ### Plugin Index